-Room dividers offer the best of both worlds in today’s open-plan spaces, says Oswald interior designer Danielle Ellery.
-You still get the feeling of light, space and volume that comes with free-flowing open-plan design, but with that gentle sense of separation that’s often needed.
+Room dividers offer the best of both worlds in today’s open-plan spaces, says Oswald Homes Inhouse Interior Designer.
+You still get the feeling of light, space and volume that comes with a free-flowing open-plan design, but with that gentle sense of separation that’s often needed.

-“There are so many options and so many different materials to work with when it comes to creating a room divider,” Danielle says.
-“From floor-to-ceiling designs, to designs that combine a lower brick section with a screen in the upper portion.
+“There are so many options and so many different materials to work with when it comes to creating a room divider,” “from floor-to-ceiling designs to designs that combine a lower brick section with a screen in the upper portion.
 This sort of design can often give you more options for furnishing the spaces either side of the screen.
 If there is an office on one side, for example, you could build in a desk and storage.
 You get all the design impact and a divided space, while keeping things super-functional.”

 Adding a room divider is also an opportunity to introduce different materials into a space, especially in rooms where you might not want to clad an entire wall.